cirocosta/hpcos/README.md

 ### `f` mode

-> stops when the absolute difference between two consecutive values is less than a precision `p` specified.
+> stops when the absolute difference between two consecutive values is less than a precision `p` specified, that is, when the sum of all of the contributions is less than the specified.

 ### `m` mode